DanLeEpicMan/website/content/misc/tutorials/mathematics/real-analysis.md

 {% admonition(type='example', title='Proof: Irrationality of $\sqrt{2}$') %}

 Rather than showing that the statement "$\sqrt{2}$ is irrational" is **true**, we show that its contrary, i.e. "$\sqrt{2}$ is rational", must be **false**.
-In this way, we demonstrate that the statement must be true since its impossible for it to be false.
+In this way, we demonstrate that the statement must be true since it's impossible for it to be false.
 While this logical approach seems rather roundabout, it's a quite useful trick to make a problem more tractable.

 Now assume the contrary, i.e. that $\sqrt{2}$ is rational.
 Then by definition of a rational number, we can find two integers $a, b$ such that
 $$